rearc-data/fred-nondefense-capital-goods/README.md

 `DATE, NEWORDER`

-The `NEWORDER` column represents millions of dollars at the time of the corresponding `DATE`.
+The `NEWORDER` column represents the millions of dollars of received orders for capital goods at the time of the corresponding `DATE`.

 ## More Information